goschtl/zope/lovely.session/trunk/src/lovely/session/README.txt

 Start a memcache instance with : memcached <optional options>

+Once memcached is running, we can start testing:

   >>> from zope import component
   >>> from lovely.memcached.interfaces import IMemcachedClient
   >>> from lovely.memcached.utility import MemcachedClient